Cvikli/ModelContextProtocolClients.jl/README.md

 ## Tested Servers

-The MCP.jl should work with most of the servers that is in nodejs (python MCP servers are just buggy yet.)
+The MCP.jl should work with most of the servers that is in nodejs or python

 MCP.jl has been tested with: